Vitamin B2 - What Does Vitamin B2 (Riboflavin) do for Kids?

 How Does Riboflavin Function in Your Child’s Body?

-Why Do Children Need Riboflavin?
+Why do Children Need Riboflavin?

-So, what does riboflavin do for the body?
 Here are some health benefits of vitamin B2:

 • Treats migraine headaches